ilm4zz4/dhcpServerApp/README.md

  - Download the progect from develop branch
  - From makefile folder run: make
  - With super user privilege run from bin folder: ./dhcpServerApp.bin ../cfg/dhcp_log.conf  ../cfg/dhcp_server.conf
+ - Into log folder is going to create the log file.